rwieruch/blog_robinwieruch_content/blog/react-table-fixed-header/index.md

 <Sponsorship />

 <LinkCollection
-  label="This tutorial is part 2 of 2 in this series." links={[
+  label="This tutorial is part 3 of 3 in this series." links={[
     {
       prefix: "Part 1:",
       label: "How to create a React Table Component",
       url: "/react-table-component/",
     },
+    {
+      prefix: "Part 2:",
+      label: "How to: React Table with Theme",
+      url: "/react-table-theme/",
+    },
   ]}
 />

 In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with a **fixed header**.
-In the previous example, you have already installed React Table Library to create a table component.
-Now, we will enable users to have their **header sticky** to the top.
+In the previous example, you have already installed React Table Library to create a table component and gave it a theme.
+Now, we will enable users to have their **header sticky** to the top:

 ```javascript{2,7-11,14-18,19,22}
 ...